rhnfzl/reddit-stash/README.md

 * save_directory: Specifies the directory where the Reddit content will be saved, modify it to the location you want it to be in.
 * dropbox_directory : Specifies the folder where the Reddit content will be saved on dropbox, modify it to the location you want it to be in.
 * save_type: Determines what user activity is saved, accepts these two values:
-    * `ALL`: Saves all posts and comments made by the user, along with the saved posts and comments with it's context.
+    * `ALL`: Saves all posts and comments made by the user, the saved posts and comments with it's context, along with the the upvoted posts and comments.
     * `SAVED`: Saves only the posts and comments the user has saved on Reddit with it's context.
+    * `ACTIVITY`: Saves only the posts and comments user has made/ posted on reddit with it's context.
+    * `UPVOTED`: Saves only the posts and comments the user has upvoted with it's context.
 * check_type : Determines if the file existence needs to be checked using the log file only or using the directory.
 * `LOG` : Uses the log file only to check the file exisitence, faster processing.
 Recommneded to use in the github action setup.
 * `DIR` : Uses the saved/ downloaded directory to check the file existence, slower processing.
 Recommended to use in the local setup.